Genevieve Lyons: Biography

 She was a founder member of the Globe Theatre Dublin with her husband Godfrey Quigley and the actors Michael O'Herlihy, Pamela Duncan and Norman Rodway.

-She played the juvenile lead in the first play "The Seventh Step" written by of Padrig Fallon.
-She continued as a leading lady in all The Globes productions mainly opposite Norman Rodway.
+She played the juvenile lead in the first play "The Seventh Step" written by Padraig Fallon.
+She continued as a leading lady in all The Globe’s productions mainly opposite Norman Rodway.
 She was part of the troupe's attempt to stage an Irish homecoming revival for Richard Harris through a production of The Ginger Man, which closed after three performances due to opposition by the Archbishop because of the play's depiction of sexuality and comments about religion.
-She acted leads in the Arts Theatre run by Toto Cogley in "Crime Passionelle" by Albert Camus, as well as others by Gerhart Hauptmann and Tennessee Williams.
-She also played in the review in the Park Theatre a topical comedy show.
+She acted as leads in the Arts Theatre run by Toto Cogley in "Crime Passionelle" by Albert Camus, as well as others by Gerhart Hauptmann and Tennessee Williams.
+She also played in the review in the Park Theatre, a topical comedy show.